About the Webinar

 Despite the province’s increased investment on overdose prevention and response, high rates of overdose deaths due to the criminalization of drugs continue to escalate.
 Key voices have often been missed in the rush to respond, and resources have been less accessible, equitable and appropriate for the very communities they intend to serve.
 With thousands of lives lost, the urgency of the crisis has driven leaders from these communities to take matters into their own hands.
 Despite having minimal external support and resources, they have developed innovative solutions to meet the needs of their communities by educating and empowering the individuals within them.

-In this webinar, Eris Nyx from the Coalition of Peers Dismantling the Drug War and Upkar Singh Tatlay from Engaged Communities Canada Society will be presenting their successful community-led initiatives: the VAN CCAPO (Vancouver Community Coalition Against Prohibition and Overdose) Street Degree, the SALMON (South Asian Local Mobilization Outreach Network) Project, and the Overdose Intervention (ODi) App.
-Through presentations and an engaging panel discussion, these organizers will discuss the importance of adaptive community-led responses to the overdose crisis, the challenges of working within the non-profit sector, and how systems can better support and sustain these efforts.
+In this webinar, Eris Nyx from the Coalition of Peers Dismantling the Drug War and Upkar Singh Tatlay from Engaged Communities Canada Society present their successful community-led initiatives: the VAN CCAPO (Vancouver Community Coalition Against Prohibition and Overdose) Street Degree, the SALMON (South Asian Local Mobilization Outreach Network) Project, and the Overdose Intervention (ODi) App.
+Through presentations and an engaging panel discussion, these organizers discuss the importance of adaptive community-led responses to the overdose crisis, the challenges of working within the non-profit sector, and how systems can better support and sustain these efforts.

 The Vancouver Community Coalition Against Prohibition and Overdose Street Degree began as a peer informed and peer driven education collaboration between Vancouver Coastal Health, Portland Hotel Society, SRO Collaborative’s Tenant Overdose Response Organizer Project, Western Aboriginal Harm Reduction Society, DUDES Club, and the Coalition of Peers Dismantling the Drug War, with the goal of furthering the work being done by peers in the domains of overdose prevention, safe supply, housing, food security, and outreach.
 The VAN CCAPO Street Degree has peers engage and take leadership in content development and thereby addresses inequality and recreates the hierarchy of expertise while incorporating the wealth of knowledge found in lived experience.
 This helps break down barriers, decrease discrimination, and empowers peers as pivotal members of our community.
 Peers have stepped up in both the design and ongoing feedback of this education process as well as in the facilitation of courses.
 This education series could not happen without the contribution of peers, their knowledge, and their skills.